noman-git/my-nvim-config/README.md

 My personal neovim config using.
-Pre-requisites are npm, and ripgrep.
-I don't remember any others but its not too hard to install anyways.
+Pre-requisites are npm, ripgrep, lua.
+But full config requires luarocks with imagemagick installed and python with a virtualenv called neovim at ~/.vitualenvs/